-The purpose of this document is to discuss how to make patches available for deployment when they can no longer be downloaded through Protect or Ivanti Patch for Windows Servers.
+The purpose of this document is to discuss how to make patches available for deployment when they can not be downloaded through Protect or Ivanti Patch for Windows Servers.

 This can be caused by patches being moved behind a login screen, a vendor uses a static update URL, or the patch has been removed from a public download location.

 Step 1: Obtain a copy of the needed patch

 - Download an appropriate copy of the patch from the vendor (if available).
 Always use any safe and reliable source to obtain the needed patch.

 Step 2: Rename Patch to match the Protect naming convention

 - In order for Protect to recognize the patch as downloaded, it will need to match the correct naming convention.

 - You will find the required file name in the Patch Information tab.
 Example found below: